anttijuu/CourseDeadlineCounter/README.markdown

   * If your mouse does not support swiping, use the right mouse button and a context menu will appear.
   * When deleting, confirmation is displayed first.

-There is also a **timeline view**, displaying the currently ongoing courses, placed on a timeline with weekly markers.
+There is also a **timeline view**, displaying the currently ongoing courses, deadlines placed on a timeline with weekly markers.
 The timeline view is shown here:

 ![Timeline view](images/timeline-view.png)

 This enables the user to get an overall view on how deadlines in different courses pile up and when one should be doing work for specific deadline.
-The timeline view will display a red vertical line where the current date is among the different deadlines.
+The timeline view displays a red vertical line where the current date is among the different deadlines.
 The dotted red line before the deadline indicates the time when the deadline is "hot", and you *really* should be working on it, if the task is not already in a good shape.
+If you wish to view or show deadlines of one course only, you can do that usig the dropdown list picker.

 ## Deadline files